industrialtablet/AI-Screen/README.md

 ## Introduction
-Welcome to the future of intelligent interaction with our cutting-edge Smart Screen released by [HYY ↗](https://www.we-signage.com), featuring state-of-the-art AI-powered human-computer interaction capabilities.
+Welcome to the future of intelligent interaction with our cutting-edge Smart Screen designed by [HYY ↗](https://www.we-signage.com), featuring state-of-the-art AI-powered human-computer interaction capabilities.
 Designed to seamlessly integrate into your daily life, these devices leverages advanced artificial intelligence to provide an intuitive, responsive, and personalized user experience.
+> This repository contains a curated list of useful resources for AI Screens products from [HYY ↗](https://www.we-signage.com).

 ## Contacts